Cholecalciferol (vitamin D)

 Dosages

-Prophylaxis vitamin D deficiency, treatment of vitamin D deficiency (25(OH)D levels ≥30 nmol/l) (DUTCH INDICATION DUE TO AVAILABILITY OF FORMULATIONS)
+Prophylaxis vitamin D deficiency, treatment of vitamin D deficiency (25(OH)D levels ≥30 nmol/l) - (NL)

 • Oral